jbandela/Nana_JRB_Layout/trynana/ReadMe.txt

 	The fourth row is 400

 "children" - An array of objects.
-The name and type of the objects are as specified above
+The name and type of the objects are as specified above "min_width" - integer - minimum width of the grid, if grid width is less than min_width horizontal scrollbars will appear. see SCROLLING above
+"min_height" - integer -

 COMMON WIDGET FIELDS

-"caption" - a string that sets the caption

-"background"-  an array that specifies the background color in rgb.
-For example red is [255,0,0]

-"foreground" - foreground color
+"caption" - a string that sets the caption "background"-  an array that specifies the background color in rgb.
+For example red is [255,0,0] "foreground" - foreground color

-"visible" - a boolean (true or false) that sets the visibility

-"enabled" - a boolean that sets whether the widget is enabled or not

-"typeface" - an object that specifies a font
+"visible" - a boolean (true or false) that sets the visibility "enabled" - a boolean that sets whether the widget is enabled or not "typeface" - an object that specifies a font

 		{